max-ieremenko/ServiceModel.Grpc/docs/GrpcCoreServerConfiguration.md

     {
         // service configuration
         options.MarshallerFactory  = ...
+        options.ErrorHandler  = ...
     });
 ```

 #### ServiceModelGrpcServiceOptions

 - IMarshallerFactory MarshallerFactory: by default is null, it means DataContractMarshallerFactory.Default
+- IServerErrorHandler ErrorHandler; by default is null, it means error handling by gRPC API
 - ILogger Logger: by default is null.
 To setup possible output provided by service binding

 ## Silent proxy generation